ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

-some pins got messed up sck and button io got connected togethrrer shorting the circut had to compeletely reset the circut damn somehow no matter what i do the netlist isnt updating iy can lead to problems kater![image](https://github.com/user-attachments/assets/b0ce0255-60f7-4a2d-8758-f86320a0e90f) made it as compact as i could without pcba
+some pins got messed up sck and button io got connected togethrrer shorting the circut had to compeletely reset the circut damn somehow no matter what i do the netlist isnt updating iy can lead to problems kater![image](https://github.com/user-attachments/assets/b0ce0255-60f7-4a2d-8758-f86320a0e90f) made it as compact as i could without pcba man still error not fixed schematic done its connected but somehow pchb isnt getting chaNGED maybeil have to reroute